martinburrows/martinburrows.github.io/_posts/2016-01-18-automatic-unflattening-with-automapper.md

 As mentioned, this is a rather naive implementation.
 In this form it won't be able to map properties which don't follow this naming convention, and it won't reveal any mapping errors if `AssertConfigurationIsValid` is called.
 However, it could be extended to create a new map for this type, automatically configuring each member to be mapped from each appropriate field and also enabling assertions.

 This simple example was enough for my needs at the time - I was mapping rows resulting from a SQL query into a complex object, therefore I had complete control of the names used for each column which meant they could all conform to the naming standard required.
 In itself this example cannot handle complex requirements, however I hope it acts as a good starting point for anyone wishing to implement more advanced automatic unflattening with AutoMapper.

-Any questions, comments and further ideas are welcome in the comments below!

 [AutoMapper]:     http://automapper.org/
 [flattening]:     https://automapper.codeplex.com/wikipage?title=Flattening